awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-update-and-redeploy-application.md

    1. Expand **Deployment group overrides**In the **Deployment configuration** list, choose **CodeDeployDefault\.OneAtATime**, and then choose **Create deployment**\.

-      You can check the status of the deployment as described in [Monitor and Troubleshoot Your Deployment](tutorials-windows-deploy-application.md#tutorials-windows-deploy-application-monitor)\.
+      You can check the status of the deployment as described in [Monitor and troubleshoot your deployment](tutorials-windows-deploy-application.md#tutorials-windows-deploy-application-monitor)\.

       When CodeDeploy has redeployed the site, revisit the site in your web browser to verify that the background color and text on the webpage have been changed\. \(You may need to refresh your browser\.\) If the background color and text has been changed, congratulations\!
 You've modified and redeployed your site\!